Léonce Perret: Introduction to theatre

-Léonce enrolled in the new music school, Schola Cantorum, located in the Montparnasse neighborhood of Paris.
+Perret enrolled in the new music school, Schola Cantorum, located in the Montparnasse neighborhood of Paris.
 His talent as an excellent singer and flute player soon became apparent, thus began his very prolific artistic career.
 During this time, he loved to watch plays at the theatre in his free time and felt more and more drawn to the stage.
 He participated in small stage productions in order to learn the trade; he had to accept any offer that came his way to get paid, which often amounted to a pittance.
 At the same time he continued to take music and theatre classes.

-In 1899, Léonce got the call for a six-month tour which enabled him to travel throughout Europe and to Russia.
+In 1899, Perret got the call for a six-month tour which enabled him to travel throughout Europe and to Russia.
 He was finally noticed by the playwright Eugène Brieux, who tapped him in the spring of 1900 for his first important role in the play La Robe rouge (The Red Dress).
-Then destiny smiled on Léonce in June 1900 when he got his first contract as a young headliner at the Athénée theatre, one of his longtime dreams.
+Then destiny smiled on Perret in June 1900 when he got his first contract as a young headliner at the Athénée theatre, one of his longtime dreams.
 In 1902, he toured again in Europe visiting Italy, Switzerland, Germany, Russia, etc., acting in plays by Alexandre Dumas, fils, Alfred Capus, Marcel Prévost, and Émile Augier.
 He gained much theatrical experience during those years.
-Léonce the actor began to get himself noticed by his performances, especially when he started acting at the Vaudeville theatre in the beginning of 1903, notably playing the leading role in the play Ruy Blas.
+Perret the actor began to get himself noticed by his performances, especially when he started acting at the Vaudeville theatre in the beginning of 1903, notably playing the leading role in the play Ruy Blas.

-In 1905, Léonce signed a new contract with the Odéon, working first under the director Abel Tarride, then André Antoine.
+In 1905, Perret signed a new contract with the Odéon, working first under the director Abel Tarride, then André Antoine.
 He continued to tour in the theatres of Paris, the provinces of France, and sometimes Europe; however, he had severe financial difficulties during this period since he was rarely given the leading role.

 In 1909, he was employed for several months in a Saint Petersburg theatre during another trip to Russia.
 On the way back to France he stopped in Berlin to act in the play Cyrano de Bergerac.
 It was there that Mr. Grassi, the director of Gaumont Germany, recruited him for a new occupation: filmmaking.